 What Is The Deadline For RRSP Contributions?

 To get the maximum benefit from your RRSP contributions — and to avoid having to fix over-contributions — it’s important to take note of the deadline for RRSP contributions.
-It is Mar.
-1 of the next calendar year.
-So for example, for 2019, you can contribute until Mar.
-1, 2020.
-Contributions made during the calendar year go into your tax form differently than those made between Jan.
-1 and Mar.
-1. However, it is all applied towards RRSP contributions for the previous tax year.
-To clarify, next year’s RRSP deadline is Mar.
-1, 2020.
+This deadline is March 1 of the next calendar year.
+Contributions made during the calendar year go into your tax form differently than those made between January 1 and March 1.
+However, it is all applied towards RRSP contributions for the previous tax year.
+To clarify, the deadline for 2021 contributions is Monday, March 1, 2022.